riibytes/VITyarthi-AI-ML/README.md

 2.Choose Option 1 to add several expenses with different categories.

-3.Choose Option 2 to verify they appear correctly.
+3.Choose Option 2 to view the expenses & verify if they appear correctly.

 4.Choose Option 3 to generate the report and ensure:

- Totals are correct
+ ~Totals are correct

- Percentages are accurate
+ ~Percentages are accurate

- Feedback matches spending patterns
+ ~Feedback matches spending patterns

- Pie chart displays properly
+ ~Pie chart displays properly

 5.Exit the application using Option 4.